Social Prescribing Youth Network (SPYN)

 Resources

-Many of the resources below draw on previous work with NHS England & NHS Improvement (NHSE&I), who in 2020 commissioned the Social Prescribing Youth Network to develop a proposal for ‘youth social prescribing’ and help build an all-age model of social prescribing.
+Many of other resources draw on previous work with NHS England & NHS Improvement (NHSE&I), who in 2020 commissioned the Social Prescribing Youth Network to develop a proposal for ‘youth social prescribing’ and help build an all-age model of social prescribing.
 These resources, authored by Dr Marie Polley, Dr Marcello Bertotti and Paul Jarvis-Beesley were co-produced with: Four pilot delivery sites in Brighton & Hove, Luton, Sheffield and Southampton, over 600 members of the Social Prescribing Youth Network (via an online survey), focus groups of parents, led by Family Action, and Applied Research Collaboration South West Peninsula (PenARC).
 SPYN would also like to acknowledge and thank the many others who made invaluable contributions, in particular: Dawn Mitchell, Kerryn Husk, Lorna Burns, Kate Allen, Siobhan Mitchell, Vashti Berry, Daniel Hayes, Andrew Boyd, Sirinda Bhindal, Delia Beck, Jo Robins and Jo Ward.

 We also share below resources from our cutting-edge research at UCL, which includes Wellbeing While Waiting (‘INSPYRE’), a major new research programme we are leading in partnership with the Anna Freud Centre.
 This project is trialling offering immediate social prescribing treatments to children and young people referred to Child and Adolescent Mental Health Services — many of whom face long waiting lists, often leading to a deterioration in their mental health — with the aim of developing a model for embedding social prescribing that can be scaled nationally, bringing social prescribing to more children and young people who could benefit.